Are you thinking of flying to Eilat for a vacation in the near future?

 Free shuttle buses are expected to leave the airport every 15 minutes.
 If you would prefer not to wait for a shuttle bus, there will, of course, be a taxi rank at the airport.
 However, the major hotels in Eilat are likely to offer complimentary pick-up services, delivering visitors directly to their hotels.

-Whichever method of travel you choose, the journey should take more than 15 minutes given that the road into Eilat (Highway 90 (South)) has recently been widened into four lanes.
+Whichever method of travel you choose, the journey should take no more than 15 minutes given that the road into Eilat (Highway 90 (South)) has recently been widened into four lanes.

 In 2012, the Israeli Government agreed to pursue plans to build a high-speed railway from Tel Aviv to Eilat.
 The Eilat Ramon Airport would be a stop on the railway line and it is expected that passengers could reach Eilat in less than two hours or less.